Turkey blocks Twitter days before vote as PM fights scandal

 Nazli Ilicak, a columnist who used to work for the pro-government Sabah newspaper described the move as "a civil coup" in an interview on broadcaster CNN Turk.

-The move was only the latest clash between Turkey's ruling party and social media companies including Google, Facebook and Twitter.
+The move was only the latest clash between Turkey's ruling party and social media companies including Google (GOOG.O), Facebook (FB.O) and Twitter.

 After a series of popular protests partly fuelled by Twitter last summer, Erdogan slammed the service as "a scourge."